-The service is open for 44 weekends of the year and some school holidays.
-We do have a day care service that is open twice a month which allows wheelchair users to access the service.
+The service is open for 44 weekends of the year and occasional school holidays.
+The services operates a one day support club, allowing additional respite to NCC families.
 Referrals to the scheme are via the Disabled Children's Team.

 The ethos of the home